OpenRTX/openrtx.github.io/rtxlink.md

 #### ACK response

 An ack response frame has a fixed length of two bytes: the first byte (opcode) is always set to 0x41 (ASCII character 'A'), the second one carries a status code.
 A status code zero means that the previous command has been successfully executed.
-Othewise, in case an error occurred, the status code field contains a POSIX error code describing the fault or 0xFF to signal a generic, unspecified error.
+Otherwise, in case an error occurred, the status code field contains a POSIX error code describing the fault or 0xFF to signal a generic, unspecified error.
 The host must at least use the values 0x00 and 0xFF for the status field.

 |   0  |    1   |